grzegorzmazur/yacas/docs/reference_manual/calc.rst

    :param x1: first point of definite integration
    :param x2: second point of definite integration

-   This function integrates the expression {expr} with respect to the variable {var}.
+   This function integrates the expression `expr` with respect to the variable `var`.
 In the case of definite integral, the integration is carried out from $var=x1$ to $var=x2$".
 Some simple integration rules have currently been implemented.
 Polynomials, some quotients of polynomials, trigonometric functions and their inverses,